Shantanu-Dhara/Data-Visualization-Internship/README.md

 ---

+📊 Final Conclusion and Insights

+This project is based on analyzing investment-related data collected from various individuals.
+The goal was to understand their investment behavior, preferences, and sources of information.
+Using Excel, I created interactive charts and slicers to visualize different aspects of the data.

+✅ Key Insights
+1. Gender-wise Investment Count

+A pie chart shows that more males (25) are involved in investments compared to females (15).

+2. Age-wise Investment Distribution

+A column chart demonstrates how investments are distributed among adults and teenagers.
+Adults have a higher participation rate, while teenagers are fewer but still active.

+3. Investment Duration Preferences

+A bar chart reveals that most adults prefer investing for 1–3 years, while very few teenagers invest for more than 5 years.
+This shows that younger investors are still exploring shorter investment horizons.

+4. Expected Returns

+The analysis shows that most investors expect returns between 20–30%.
+Few expect higher returns above 30%, indicating moderate risk appetite across the group.

+5. Preferred Investment Avenues

+A donut chart displays that mutual funds are the most popular investment option (45%), followed by equity (25%), fixed deposits (22%), and public provident fund (8%).

+6. Sources of Information

+A pie chart shows how participants gather information about investments:

+Financial Consultants → 10 males and 6 females (total 16)

+Newspapers & Magazines → 9 males and 5 females (total 14)

+Television → 5 males and 1 female (total 6)

+Internet → 1 male and 3 females (total 4)

+✅ Final Conclusion

+This dashboard provides a clear view of investment behaviors among different age groups and genders.
+It helps identify popular investment avenues, expected returns, and how people gather financial information.
+The interactive filters by gender and investment avenue allow users to explore data more deeply and make informed decisions.
+This project serves as a useful tool for understanding investment trends and preferences, which can help financial planners, researchers, and investors make data-driven strategies.

 Feel free to explore the repository and connect with me on [LinkedIn](https://www.linkedin.com/in/shantanu-dhara/) to discuss data-driven insights and visualization techniques!